Strategic context

 PIVOT SPEED

-The "Agility Score."
-The time it takes for you to realize you are wrong and change direction.
+The “Agility Score.”
+The time it takes for a user to realize you are wrong and change direction.

 1. The Lost Lead Test: Ask 10 lost customers: “What is the ONE problem you'd pay $1,000 to fix right now?”